Feuerstein-Org/rate-limits/README.md

  - added a few more tests (I plan to add more)
  - added default values to the rate limits.

+ Note: The README is currently outdated - I will update it later, for now check the releases page.

 ## Installation

 ```